KTH/devops-course/contributions/executable-tutorial/ponorman/README.md

 ## Description

-_I want to give a tutorial about how to use MLflow features to train, track and deploy your ML models._
+_I want to give a tutorial about how to use MLflow can be used in MLops_

 **Relevance**

-_Being able to train, track and deploy your ML models are all part of the MLops cycle and knowing how to use a tool such as MLflow can be a benefit to any wanting to work with ML models._
+_Being able to train, track and stage your ML models are all part of the MLops cycle and knowing how to use a tool such as MLflow can be a benefit to any wanting to work with ML models._